How Emails Could Be Hurting Your Business

-This should be a no-brainer, but it will surprise you to know that a lot of the unprofessional emails I get are from people who have absolutely no idea who I am.
-So – take some time to get to know the person you are writing to.
+It may surprise that a lot of the unprofessional emails I get are from people who have absolutely no idea who I am.
+So – take some time to get to know the person you are writing.
 What do they do?
 What do they stand for?
 Are they already providing educational resources?
 Take a moment to connect with them on a more personal level than just a, “I’m just looking for information and you seem to have it all together,” level.

 Please realize that you may not get an answer to your question, even if you ask really nicely.
-If the business owner does not want to share information with you, you should respect that.
-If they don’t want to answer your question, you could try asking them if you could pay to mentor with them (if they don’t already offer this option).
+If the business owner does not want to share information, you should respect that.
+If they don’t want to answer your question, try asking them if you could pay to mentor with them.
 Not every small business owner wants to get into education, so if they decline your request, thank them for their time, and move on.
-If this were the case, I would encourage you to find someone else who does offer educational opportunities already and reach out to them!
+If this happens, I would encourage you to find someone else who does offer educational opportunities and reach out to them!

 Like I mentioned above: if you want something, you have to earn it.
 This means spending a little time and money on your education.
 There are SO many free resources out there, and I do encourage you to try to take advantage of those opportunities when you find them.
-However, free resources will not always give you all of the answers you need, so be prepared to spend some money on it.
+However, free resources will not always give you all of the answers you need.
+Be prepared to spend some money.
 Just remember that it’s going to help improve your business.

 It’s okay to ask for help, but please don’t use the spirit of community over competition in order to take advantage of business owners who have been in business for a long time.
 If a business owner believes in community over competition, that doesn’t mean that they have to give you all of the answers for free.
-They’ve worked hard to get where they are, and they’ve probably invested a lot of money into educational resources so they could get where they are.
-If you want to be successful, then make sure that you are asking for help in the right way with the right mindset.
+They’ve worked hard to get where they are.
+They have also probably invested a lot of money into educational resources so they could get where they are.
+If you want to be successful, then make sure that you are asking for help in the right way.